ABOUT US

 Richard S. Legon

-In 2002, Brian became a founding member of Exit 131 Productions, initially a "no-budget" production arm of the New Jersey Salon of the Association of Independent Video and Filmmakers, and which has since evolved into an online networking community for New Jersey filmmakers.
+His screenplay, Ride with the Dragons, was featured in the 2002 Independent Feature Project (IFP) Market.
+Also in 2002, Brian became a founding member of Exit 131 Productions, initially a "no-budget" production arm of the New Jersey Salon of the Association of Independent Video and Filmmakers, and which has since evolved into an online networking community for New Jersey filmmakers.
 Brian directed the group's first short, A Taste of Better Days, which was featured in the Freedom Film Festival in Philadelphia in February, 2004, and produced their third project, The Collector's Item.

 Brian received a Bachelor of Arts in Broadcasting at Montclair State University, and minored in both Music History/Theory and Film.
-His screenplay, Ride with the Dragons, was featured in the 2002 Independent Feature Project (IFP) Market.
-In addition to Ride with the Dragons, Brian is also currently developing the independent features Stop Waiting for Regina, Frame of Mind and The Flycatcher.
-His first documentary feature, The Road Will Always Wind, is currently in production.
 Brian is a member of Phi Mu Alpha Sinfonia Fraternity of America, Inc. and The National Broadcasting Society - Alpha Epsilon Rho.

 A musician, historian and actor, Richard Legon is Co-Managing Member of Dragon Rider Productions and serves as Associate Producer on most of Dragon Rider's projects.
 He recently served as First Assistant Director for the short The Last Days of Frank Whyte (2005), and as Associate Producer/Assistant Director for Friday's Child: Live at Luna Stage (2005), both directed by Brian Jude.
 He has also served as Associate Producer and Second Assistant Director of Hannah Soule's short Bullpen (Don't Quit Your Day Job Productions, 2002), as well as Location Manager for Bill Clemis's short The Collector's Item (Exit 131 Productions, 2003).
 He has been intermittently involved with the film industry since 1997, having small acting roles in such feature films as Robert Kane Pappas' Some Fish Can Fly (Artistic License, 1999), John Hamburg's Safe Men (October Films, 1998) and Phillip Noyce's The Saint (Paramount Pictures, 1997).